 Introduction

-Utopia for public administrators is a special place, one reaching toward self-governance through transparency and open government.
-Utopia operates based on specific principles reflecting the values of the residents of Utopia and each resident is expected to participate in government through regular open conversations and meetings.
+Utopia for public administrators is a special place, often one reaching toward self-governance through transparency and open government.
+This vision of utopia operates based on specific principles reflecting the values of the residents of Utopia and each resident is expected to participate in government through regular open conversations and meetings.
 Utopia is designed to combat the bureaucratic, hidden agendas government is accused of today.
 This is referred to as “dark times” by Nabatchi.
 Nabatchi and colleagues describe living in dark times in the quote below.

-“ the disappearance of the public realm, the realm that functions to ‘‘throw light on the affairs of men by providing a space of appearances in which they can show in deed and word, for better and worse, who they are and what they can do’’ (viii).
-Arendt (1968, viii) asserts that the ‘‘darkness has come when this light is extinguished by ‘‘credibility gaps’’ and ‘‘invisible government,’’ by speech that does not disclose what is but sweeps it under the carpet, by exhortations, moral and otherwise, that, under the pretext of upholding old truths, degrade all truth to meaningless triviality” (Nabatchi, Goerdel & Peffer, 2011, p.
-33).
+the disappearance of the public realm, the realm that functions to ‘‘throw light on the affairs of men by providing a space of appearances in which they can show in deed and word, for better and worse, who they are and what they can do’’ (viii).
+Arendt (1968, viii) asserts that the ‘‘darkness has come when this light is extinguished by ‘‘credibility gaps’’ and ‘‘invisible government,’’ by speech that does not disclose what is but sweeps it under the carpet, by exhortations, moral and otherwise, that, under the pretext of upholding old truths, degrade all truth to meaningless triviality.
+(Nabatchi, Goerdel & Peffer, 2011, p.
+33)

 Utopia is described below as a public administration framework that rejects the weaknesses of “dark times.”
 Utopia is a small government operating on central principles using critical theory methodologies of public discourse, pragmatism and individual values.
 The public administrator does not have their own agenda but seeks to help residents become self-governing.
 Transparency and delegation of power to the individual help Utopia to maintain itself as a public administration utopia.